 Net position represents the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
 Net investment in capital assets consist of capital assets net of accumulated depreciation and the outstanding balances of any borrowing spent for the acquisition, construction or improvements of those assets.
 Restricted net position, as presented in the government-wide statement of net position, is reported when constraints placed on the use of net position are either 1) externally imposed by creditors (such as through debt covenants, grantors, contributors, or laws or regulations of other governments), or 2) imposed by law through constitutional provisions or enabling legislation.
-The District had no restricted net position for the year ended December 31, 2022.
+The District had restricted net position for the pension plan for the year ended December 31, 2023 in the amount of \$ 79.441.